pratikderepatil/snakes-and-ladders/README.md

 # Snakes and Ladder game

-One hundred squares full of traps and tricks… Roll the dice and try your luck!
+There are one hundred squares full of traps and tricks… Roll the dice and try your luck!
 Ladders will take you up but Snakes will take you down!
 This is a great game!

 ## Rules

-- If you lands at the bottom of a ladder, you can move up to the top of the ladder (Ladder starts from green tile).
+- If you land at the bottom of a ladder, you can move up to the top of the ladder (the ladder starts from green tile).
-- If you lands on the head of a snake, you must slide down to the bottom of the snake (Snake starts form red tile).
+- If you land on the head of a snake, you must slide down to the bottom of the snake (the snake starts from a red tile).
 - Get to the space that says '100' is the winner (yellow tile).

 ## Demo